 Most of those Phit Vixens who have that curvaceous look without putting in any real work are either:

-• Simply won the genetic lottery and had the “got it from her mama” big booty genetics passed down to her.
+• Have simply won the genetic lottery and had the “got it from her mama” big booty genetics passed down to her.
 She didn’t have to train in order to build that donk!

-There has even been a well-known Phit Vixen (and probably more who I don’t know of yet) who was exposed for having surgical procedures done to her backside all the while claiming to have “worked” for it.
+There has even been a well-known Phit Vixen (and probably more who I don’t know of yet) who was publicly exposed.

-People like this are the definition of charlatans.Phit Vixens are easy on the eyes.
+The sad part is that many naive people actually bought her snake oil.
+People like her are the definition of charlatans.Phit Vixens are easy on the eyes.
 That is the primary reason they are so popular on social media.
 But looking good in spandex does not make you an expert in this iron game.
 Click To Tweet